-We had the best time bringing Indigenous dance to over 150 campers, ages 3 to 16, at Stonehaven Community Church.
-From the moment we arrived, Camp Director Gwen, her husband Pastor Kaleb, and their son Cory made us feel right at home.
+Youth4Youth Canada had the opportunity to share the beauty of Indigenous dance with over 150 young campers aged 3 to 16 at Stonehaven Community Church.
+The day was filled with joy, learning, and creativity, thanks to the warm welcome we received from Camp Director Gwen, her husband Pastor Kaleb, and their enthusiastic son Cory.

 Indigenous Peoples Day at Bytown Museum